Daily / Weekly CheckList

 How do vaccines work?

 The vaccination works by stimulating the antibodies to set up a protective screen against the disease.
 This protective response is remembered and triggered whenever the rabbit encounters the disease.
-This protects them from contracting these diseases and so stops them becoming ill.
+This protects them from contracting these diseases.

 Why Vaccinate my Rabbit?